The research of this group is aimed at better understanding the neural basis for cognitive development during

 --- Latest Updates ---

-The lab is organizing a Symposium on the topic "Cognitive neuroscience in Education" May 16th.
-Click on "here" for more information.
+May 16th the lab organized a Symposium on the topic "Cognitive neuroscience in Education" in Aula Medica.
+Click "here" for more information.

 Scientific American writes about our latest study in "Brain Scans Show Promise for Early Detection of Cognitive Problems"